mandatoryprogrammer/cloudflare_enum/README.md

 # Cloudflare Enumeration Tool v1.1

+# THIS TOOL CURRENTLY DOES NOT WORK DUE TO CLOUDFLARE CHANGES - PLEASE HELP FIX ELSE WAIT FOR A PATCH

 A simple tool to allow easy querying of Cloudflare's DNS data written in Python.

 ```sh